pallavi-pannu-oc/model-monitoring/insurance/README.md

 - **Insurance model training**
   - Follow this README only.
 - **Model monitoring using UI**
-  - Follow this README and then jump to [README.ui.md](https://github.com/pallavi-pannu-oc/model-monitoring/blob/SDK/insurance/README.ui.md) for the next steps.
+  - Follow this README (Dkube Resources step) and then jump to [README.ui.md](https://github.com/pallavi-pannu-oc/model-monitoring/blob/SDK/insurance/README.ui.md) for the next steps.
 - **Model monitoring using SDK**
-  - Follow this README and then jump to [README.sdk.md](https://github.com/pallavi-pannu-oc/model-monitoring/blob/SDK/insurance/README.sdk.md) for the next steps.
+  - Follow this README (Dkube Resources step) and then jump to [README.sdk.md](https://github.com/pallavi-pannu-oc/model-monitoring/blob/SDK/insurance/README.sdk.md) for the next steps.

 ## Prerequisites
 - This example supports 3 dataset sources i.e. **Local, Aws_S3 and SQL**.